25 questions for interview

 Candidates who don’t have information about your organization may have failed to research the company and lack the dedication to join your team.
 You need potential employees who understand your mission and want to be a part of an evolving team.

-and the specific role.
+After a job interview, 47% of candidates are rejected because they don’t know anything about the company and the specific role.
 Therefore, listen to the candidate’s answer closely to determine whether they’ve done appropriate research.

 To determine a candidate’s ability to research industry trends and compare them with your company’s advancements, you may ask this tough interview question.